-Notes in the Tender Offer, the Company, certain of its subsidiaries and The Bank of New York Mellon Trust Company, N.A., as trustee, executed a supplemental indenture (the "Supplemental Indenture") amending the indenture relating to the Old Notes.
+Net proceeds, after deducting \$9.3 million of initial purchasers' discount, to the Company from the sale of the New Notes totaled approximately \$520.7 million.
+The Company used a portion of the net proceeds from the sale of the New Notes to repurchase \$158.7 million of its \$250 million aggregate principal amount of 8 3/8% Senior Notes due 2016 (the "Old Notes") in early settlement of a tender offer and consent solicitation (the "Tender Offer") that the Company launched on August 6, 2012.
+Holders who tendered their Old Notes prior to the early tender deadline received \$1,031.67 per \$1,000 principal amount of Old Notes tendered, plus accrued and unpaid interest to the date of repurchase.
+Having received the requisite consents from the holders of the Old Notes in the Tender Offer, the Company, certain of its subsidiaries and The Bank of New York Mellon Trust Company, N.A., as trustee, executed a supplemental indenture (the "Supplemental Indenture") amending the indenture relating to the Old Notes.
 The Supplemental Indenture eliminated substantially all of the restrictive covenants and certain events of default from the indenture relating to the Old Notes.
 Also on August 20, 2012, the Company satisfied and discharged its obligations under the indenture relating to the Old Notes and issued a notice of redemption for the remaining outstanding principal amount of the Old Notes.
-On September 19, 2012, the Company redeemed the remaining \$91.3 million principal amount outstanding of the Old Notes at a redemption price equal to 102.792% of the aggregate principal amount of the Old Notes to be redeemed, plus accrued and unpaid interest on the Old Notes to the redemption date.
+On September 19, 2012, the Company redeemed the remaining \$91.3 million principal amount outstanding of the Old Notes at a redemption price equal to 102.792% of the aggregate principal amount of the Old Notes to be redeemed, plus accrued and unpaid interest on the Old Notes to be redeemed, plus accrued and unpaid interest on the Old Notes to the redemption date.